3DS - Home Menu UI Layout Customization Guide

 tab. -

-Position a cursor before the selected byte (ex:
+Position the cursor before the selected byte (ex:

 0x1567